Theoretical Foundations of Conformal Prediction: Can conformal prediction be overly conservative?

 Next, by definition of the order statistics,

 If $S_{n+1} = S_{(k)} = S_{(k+1)}$ then we must have $S_{n+1}=S_j$ for some $j\in[n]$, and therefore,

 Finally, to complete the proof, we have

-by Fact~\ref{fact:exchangeable-properties}. \end{proof} An important corollary of Theorem~\ref{thm:upper-bound} is that, when the joint distribution of the scores is continuous, then the bound holds with $\epsilon_{\rm tie} = 0$. \begin{corollary} Under the conditions of Theorem~\ref{thm:full-conformal}, further assume that the scores $S_1,\dots,S_{n+1}$, have a continuous joint distribution.
-Then
+by Fact~\ref{fact:exchangeable-properties}\ref{fact:exchangeable-properties_part1}. \end{proof} An important special case is when the scores are distinct almost surely (e.g., if the joint distribution of the scores is continuous).
+In this case, we can compute the coverage exactly. \begin{proposition} Under the conditions of Theorem~\ref{thm:full-conformal}, if the scores $S_1,\dots,S_{n+1}$ are distinct almost surely, then

-\end{corollary} \begin{proof}[Proof of Corollary~\ref{cor:upper-bound}] When the scores have a continuous joint distribution, we have $\P(S_{n+1} = S_j) = 0$, for all $j\in[n]$.
-Thus, we can apply Theorem~\ref{thm:upper-bound} with $\epsilon_{\rm tie} = 0$. \end{proof} It should be noted that the requirement of a continuous joint distribution, though not entirely distribution-free, is not very restrictive; for instance, this often holds for continuously distributed data (e.g., using the residual score, $s((x,y);\cD) = |y - \hat{f}(x;\cD)|$).
+\end{proposition} \begin{proof}[Proof of Proposition~\ref{prop:upper-bound}] We return to the calculation~\eqref{eq:cvg_score_proof_helper_eq}.
+When the scores are distinct with probability $1$, exchangeability implies that $P(S_{n+1} \le S_{(k)}) = \frac{k}{n+1} = \frac{\lceil (1-\alpha)(n+1)\rceil}{n+1}$ (by Fact~\ref{fact:exchangeable-properties}\ref{fact:exchangeable-properties_part4}), as desired. \end{proof} It should be noted that the requirement of a continuous joint distribution, though not entirely distribution-free, is not very restrictive; for instance, this often holds for continuously distributed data (e.g., using the residual score, $s((x,y);\cD) = |y - \hf(x;\cD)|$).
 Finally, we close by noting that a strengthening of Theorem~\ref{thm:upper-bound} is available via a randomized version of conformal, which avoids the issues of ties---we develop this randomized algorithm in Section~\ref{sec:cp-random}.